 I hope these tips will help you check off a publication on your byline bucket list, too.

-If you want more help with your freelance writing career, check out See Jane Freelance and Full-Time Freelance.
+If you want more help with your freelance writing career, check out my course See Jane Freelance.